CSIRT-MU/writeups/docs/content/blog/escl.md

 ## Warning

 Sending malformed requests to printer ports (e.g., 9100/JetDirect) can cause the device to crash, become unresponsive, or print garbage.
-Do not run fuzzers and scanners against these ports.
-Test eSC against HTTP/HTTPS/IPP ports only.
+Take special care and supervise devices when running fuzzers and vulnerability scanners against these ports.
+Also, it is best to test eSCL against HTTP/HTTPS/IPP services only.

 ## Resources